Cost Variance and Schedule Variance Formula

-Earned Value Management Variance Formulae leverage the Earned Value Management Fundamental Formulae (BAC, AC, PV, and EV) to determine the variances pertaining to project cost and schedule.
-Earned value cost and schedule variances are part of the Control Costs process group.
-Earned Value Management Variance formulae consist of:
+Earned Value Management Variance Formula leverage the Earned Value Management Fundamental Formula (BAC, AC, PV, and EV) to determine the variances pertaining to project cost and schedule.

 - Schedule Variance (SV): This is the completed work when compared to the planned schedule.
 Schedule Variance is computed by calculating the difference between the earned value and the planned value, i.e. EV – PV.
 A positive Schedule Variance tells you that the project is ahead of schedule, while a negative Schedule Variance tells you the project is behind schedule.
 Monitoring Schedule Variance is critical to delivering the project on-time.